Modifying a Contract Workspace

 If a Project Owner is creating a Contract Workspace (CW) that is similar to an existing CW, the Project Owner can create a copy of the existing CW.
 This is especially useful if a contract has multiple vendors.

 When a contract is awarded to multiple vendors, each vendor needs its own individual Contract Workspace.
-A Contract Workspace for one vendor can be copied, including the Solicitation Documents, but then altered to include a different vendor, for which their own signed contract documents can be added.
+A Contract Workspace for one vendor can be copied and altered to include a different vendor, for which their own signed contract documents can be added.